avalosmajr/Vocera-Phone-Alarms/README.md

   1) Record all data in Redcap to ensure the safety of sensitive data
   2) Following this, I will de-identify the sensitive and save it to the Box as an Excel (box and Excel will serve as my intermediate).
 For safety reasons, I will use the         box as the intermediate.
   3) I will then upload the de-identified data to R to be analyzed.
+- The QI was sent in on 1/24/25.
+Now waiting for the decision.
+-